Skip to content

 One-click disconnect

 Revoking Gmail deletes the stored tokens and flips your connection status.
-Your past bill records remain so dependents retain context, and a full purge flow is available if you want a clean break.
+Your past bill records remain so trusted contacts retain context, and a full purge flow is available if you want a clean break.

 Encrypted tokens, server-only secrets